 Store-bought ones are perfectly fine too.
 Just make sure the only ingredient is the nut or seed itself.
 A lot of them have hydrogenated oils, salt, and sugar, which you want to avoid.

 Be sure to thin out with water, breastmilk, or formula before mixing into other foods

 Ground nuts and seeds

 I love to use a coffee grinder to blitz until it turns into a fine flour-like consistency.
-Be sure you don’t pulse for too long as it will turn into paste.
+Work in batches and give quick pulses.
+Be sure you don't pulse for too long as it will turn into paste.
 Store in an airtight container and keep in the fridge or the freezer to extend shelf-life.